isf-dp-cs/isf-dp-cs.github.io/content/old_syllabus/theory/01_system_fundamentals/_index.md

 {{< expand "Markscheme" >}}

 *Award **\[3 max\]**.*
-- by compressing the file;
+- **by compressing the file;**
 - if the compressed file does not fit then split the file up into smaller parts;
 - then attach each of the individual pieces to separate emails;
-- the recipient would have to (download each attachment separately and then) use a file extraction program to extract the larger (divided-up) file, and piece it back together; *Accept examples, such as, use (file compression software like) 7-Zip to create an archive containing that 60MB file, splitting it into eight 7.5 MB pieces then use a file extraction program to extract file and piece it back together.* Use file-sharing services (Google Drive/OneDrive);
+- the recipient would have to (download each attachment separately and then) use a file extraction program to extract the larger (divided-up) file, and piece it back together; *Accept examples, such as, use (file compression software like) 7-Zip to create an archive containing that 60MB file, splitting it into eight 7.5 MB pieces then use a file extraction program to extract file and piece it back together.*
+<br><br>
+- **Use file-sharing services** (Google Drive/OneDrive);
 - upload the large file to the cloud;
 - and share the link; use an online storage service (that doesn't integrate directly with an email provider/ Dropbox);
 - upload the large file and "share link";